-The way that I see it, is that maker learning is just one of many education interventions that a school can elect to facilitate.
-Other education interventions include social-emotional learning, project-based learning, or even curricular products for math and literature.
-To implement any of these strategies or interventions successfully, there are usually 3 main factors that contribute to the success or failure of implementation.
-Each of these factors requires thorough commitment, and even if only one area lacks in commitment, the whole intervention is likely to fail.
+To implement any of these strategies or interventions successfully, there are usually 3 main factors contributing to the success or failure of implementation.
+Each of these factors requires thorough commitment, and even if only one area lacks commitment, the whole intervention is likely to fail.

 Here are the 3 key elements of commitment required for maker learning (or any educational intervention):